vonderborch/vonderborch/README.md

 # My Personal Projects

+## Latest Updates
+2022/08/05:
+- Added FnaUpdater to Apps section - a way to keep FNA up-to-date more easily
+- Added SolutionCreator to Apps section - a way to create solution templates without relying on Visual Studio directly
+- Further cleaned up this readme

+2022/08/04:
+- Big batch of new libraries I've been working on in spare time: Velentr.Debugging, Velentr.AbstractShapes, Velentr.Scaling, Velentr.Resolution
+- Reorganized List to be alphabetical

 ## Possible Repo States
 The possible states I'm defining for my repos:
 | State | Description |